BuonHobo/tesi-triennale/Content/Our risk awareness model.md

 ## Qualities of the model
 Each one of these values depends on its own specific environmental properties.
 A nice perk of this representation is that we can act on each of the values in some way.
 We can reduce the intrinsic risk by swapping the current task with another; we can change the trajectory and speed to reduce geometry risk and movement speed respectively; we can reallocate the tasks to reduce impact probability; we can communicate with the operator to reduce the human uncertainty.
 This will be elaborated further later on in the paper.

+Being aware of risk is a crucial feature for both efficiency and safety.
+A robot that is aware of safety can make better informed decisions on when to perform safety stops, thus reducing the amount of unnecessary interruptions.
+Risk awareness at planning time could even allow a scheduler to come up with a plan which will lead to fewer collisions and less safety stops and slow-downs, greatly improving efficiency and safety.
+We will explore a proof of concept implementation of this planner later on in the paper.

 The values are also all between 0 (excluded) and 1 (included), but they're very easy to fine tune according to one's preference in order to ensure a behavior that is closer to the desired one.
 Admittedly, it might not be easy to fine tune the ranges without a reference and without experimental data.
 We think that further work could be done in defining a set of guidelines to help users of this model tweak the parameter's values in order to obtain desired qualities.
 The experiment we talk about later on in the paper could be the first step towards this.
+Future work could even go towards the creation of automated tools that help users tune these parameters to achieve precise goals and respect various safety constraints.

-A great new capability of this model is the capability
+A great new quality of this model is the capability to be aware of the human's experience level.
+This will allow future implementations to make robots that dynamically adjust their behaviors in order to be more prudent in the presence of inexperienced operators such as trainees or civilians.

 This model uses parameters that are very general and can be applied to almost any scenario, since they are derived from the first principles of the standards they're based on.
 These parameters satisfy our requirements of flexibility and generality quite well.
 The parameters themselves can be easily reinterpreted in specific situations to better fit a given scenario
 As a proof of the ease with which this model can be applied, we will be showing how we implemented this model in a PLATINUm based planner.